Please note that our scholarship application process has been improved and expanded.

 The Mary Ann Campau/Will Inman Scholarships program now provides four full, need-based scholarships to community members to defray tuition for a course offered through the Poetry Center's Classes & Workshops program.
 Four full scholarships (ranging in value from $132 for a four-session class to $324 for an 8-week workshop or seminar, according to recipient interest) are awarded each term (fall, spring, and summer).
 The Poetry Center is grateful to the donors of the Mary Ann Campau Fund and to the late Will Inman for their generous financial support of poets and writers in our Southern Arizona community.

 Who is Eligible

 Any community member with financial need is eligible to apply with the exception of Poetry Center employees and interns.
 The scholarship must be used during the season for which it was awarded.
 You need only attest to financial need: i.e., the inability to pay a course's tuition without financial strain.
 Scholarships are awarded by lottery and may be applied to any course a recipient wishes.

 How to Apply

-The window to apply for a scholarship for a Summer 2017 course will be open May 15-May 22, 2017.
-A link will be posted here.
+The window to apply for a scholarship for a Summer 2018 course IS NOW OPEN until May 14, 2018.
+Apply here